Special season? Panthers show Cam Newton might be on to something

 But on this crisp autumn night in Charlotte, everything clicked.
 The play-action set up the pass, and the pass set up the run.
 Newton, outside of a first-quarter throw that he was lucky wasn't intercepted, looked like he did during his 2015 NFL MVP season that really didn't jump-start until the final eight games.

-He threw four touchdown passes and rushed for 95 yards to up his record on Monday Night Football to 5-1.
-He engineered an offense that became the first in team history to yield four touchdown passes and 200 yards rushing.
+He improved his record on Monday Night Football to 5-1.
+He engineered an offense that became the first in team history to yield four touchdown passes and 200 yards rushing en route to a club-record 548 yards of total offense.

+"There is something about when the lights turn on," coach Ron Rivera said of Newton's performance on MNF.
+"It's just who he is. ...
+It's interesting, because when he gets rolling a lot of things happen off of that energy."

-It also was the first time in franchise history the Panthers rushed for 200-plus yards in consecutive games, en route to a club-record 548 yards of total offense in a single game.
+It also was the first time in franchise history the Panthers rushed for 200-plus yards in consecutive games.

-But Monday's 200-plus-yard effort was much more impressive than the one eight days earlier against Atlanta, because Newton didn’t have to carry the load.
+But Monday's 200-plus-yard effort -- 294 yards, five short of the franchise record -- was much more impressive than the one eight days earlier against Atlanta, because Newton didn't have to carry the load even though he did have an impressive 69-yard run.

+"I feel as if we're still scratching the surface with our potential and things we can do as a whole with this offense," Newton said.

 Stewart, who had averaged 24.3 yards in his previous four games and fumbled twice a week ago, had 110 yards on 17 carries after starting Monday's contest on the sideline.